techfromsage/advanced-mis/topics/pushing.md

 body_class: pushing
 ---

+### Event Data
+[Event Data]({{ site.baseurl }}/topics/event-data.html) is aggregated either hourly or daily depending on which `f_event_timeseries...` table it is going into.

+### Application data
-Eventually, [Application Data]({{ site.baseurl }}/topics/app-data.html) will be updated automatically for you into Advanced MIS, once per week.
+[Application Data]({{ site.baseurl }}/topics/app-data.html) is updated automatically for you and pushed into Advanced MIS, once per week.

+#### Reading lists
+Data from reading lists is pushed to Advanced MIS in the Early hours (GMT) of Sunday morning.

-At the moment, to update application data you must push it from Aspire manually.
+To update application data For reading lists you can push it from Aspire manually.
 Log into Aspire as a System Administrator, and in the "Admin" menu choose "Advanced MIS".
 From here you will be able to invoke the "Push data now" option.

 ![Aspire Advanced MIS menu screenshot]({{ site.baseurl }}/images/topics/pushing/aspire-menu.jpg)

+#### Digitised Content
-To push data from Talis Aspire Digitised Content (digitisation requests) please raise a support ticket.
+Data from Talis Aspire Digitised Content (digitisation requests) are updated once a week in the early hours (GMT) of Sunday morning

+#### Talis Elevate
+Data from Talis Elevate is pushed to Advanced MIS in the Early hours (GMT) of Sunday morning.